 |Our Windows version||Windows 11|

-|How long we tested||2 weeks|
+|How long we tested||1 week|

-|Number of tested tools||12|
+|Number of tested tools||17|

-Start the app and select the disk where the lost files were located
+Start the app and choose the disk that contained the deleted files

 The Recover button starts the scanning process to discover deleted files

 Choose the data you want to undelete and click the Recover button to perform the restore

 Install quality antivirus/antimalware software.
 Viruses and malware can wreak havoc on your computer and storage media and could lead to some serious loss of data.
 To prevent that, it’s always a good idea to install quality antivirus and antimalware software to counteract any malicious programs trying to infiltrate your machine.

 Password protect your machine.
 If you live in a household with multiple people, then it’s a good idea to put a strong password on your computer or laptop.
 You never know when a child or another unauthorized person might try to make their way into your machine and fiddle with your files.
 Better safe than sorry.